-- Graduates are able to formulate research problems, taking the system boundaries into account, and to defend the formulation against involved parties. - Graduates are able to prepare and execute a research plan, such as by performing a literature review, collecting data, applying qualitative and quantitative data analysis methods, and making recommendations and designs towards fundamental understanding and/or case-related problem solving. - Graduates are able to independently assess research within the disciplines relevant to the MEEM domains on scientific value, and draw conclusions upon research as performed, and argue about their assessment and conclusions. - Graduates are able to deal with the changeability of the research process through (unforeseen) external circumstances or advancing insight, and are able to steer the process on the basis of this.
+- 2.1 Graduates are able to formulate research problems, taking the system boundaries into account, and to defend the formulation against involved parties.
+2.2 Graduates are able to compose and execute a research plan by performing a literature review, collecting and analysing data, and making recommendations and designs towards fundamental understanding and/or case-related problem solving.
+2.3 Graduates are able to independently assess research within the disciplines relevant to the MEEM domains on scientific value, and draw conclusions upon research as performed, and argue about their assessment and conclusions.
+2.4 Graduates are able to deal with the changeability of the research process through (unforeseen) external circumstances or advancing insight, and are able to steer the process on the basis of this.